hyu-cloudian/Velero/README.md

 ```
 velero restore create --from-backup nginx-backup
 ```
+After runing this command, a folder named restores will appear in Hyperstore velero bucket.
-The confirm the namespaces again, you will find the namespace named nginx-example has been restored
+Then confirm the namespaces again, you will find the namespace named nginx-example has been restored
 ```
 kubectl get ns
 ```